ANALYTICS TOOLS FOR BUSINESS - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

 · Knowledge of the entire data analytics workflow process

 · Appreciation of the objectives for robust data analytics workflow processes

-· Ability to apply the theories, conceptual frameworks and methodologies that underpin data analytics in common software tools and languages
+·Ability to apply the theories, conceptual frameworks and methodologies that underpin data analytics and Machine learning algorithms in real applications

 Thus, the summative assessment for this module consists of:

 For the project coursework, the students will work either individually or in small groups, to apply and deepen their knowledge with the criteria related to learning outcomes (1) to (5).
 The project will include the analysis of a set of real-world data using data analytics techniques within the taught software tools and visualising the results appropriately to produce a written report.
-Evidence of background reading must be provided. the project provides an opportunity for the student to experience the whole process of data analytics using machine learning by using the taught software tools using the approaches introduced in the labs, to undertake all necessary steps using the CRISP-DM methodology.
-The student will present the project findings and conclusions in a written report, give an oral presentation and provide code used, all of which will be marked.
+Evidence of background reading must be provided.
+The project provides an opportunity for the student to experience the whole process of data analytics using machine learning by using the taught software tools using the approaches introduced in the workshops/labs, to undertake all necessary steps using the standard data mining process.
+The student will present the project findings and conclusions in a written report, give an oral presentation and provide code / software used, all of which will be marked.
 Students will be informed about the coursework topic and individual/group at the beginning of the semester.

-The 2-hour examination will be a standard closed book examination, with material coming directly from the module content.
+The 2-hour online examination (4-hour window) will be a standard open book computer based - examination, with material coming directly from the module content.
 The broader topics for the questions will be covered during the taught and laboratory sessions.
 The problems will be similar to those discussed in the taught component, computer laboratory or indicated in the essential reading material.
 The answers will mainly be discursive and will be in alignment with the criteria related to learning outcomes.

 · Online assessments tied to lab sessions

 · Group feedback on lab session results – common errors, examples of good practice.